-Five areas impacted by vegetation encroachment, downed trees or debris piles in the channel bottom are proposed for selected vegetation management:
+Six areas impacted by vegetation encroachment, downed trees or debris piles in the channel bottom are proposed for selected vegetation management:

-1. Valley Greens Bridge Area (downed tree and debris pile): at approximately RM 4.8 a downed tree is laying partially across the Carmel River.
-This tree will have its crown branches removed to allow debris to pass and large portions of the trunk will be notched and left in place for large wood habitat.
-In addition, just downstream of the bridge a debris pile will be broken up with hand tools.

-2. Schulte Bridge Area (debris piles): approximately one half of a mile downstream and upstream of Schulte Bridge at RM 6.7 debris piles have been forced up against vegetation.
+- 1. Via Mallorca Bridge Area (encroaching vegetation): at approximately RM 3.2 several patches of willows are encroaching into the Carmel River.
+These willows will have their branches trimmed back to allow debris to pass. - 2.
+Koontz Area (debris piles): approximately one mile downstream of Schulte Bridge at RM 6.0 debris piles have been forced up against vegetation.
 These debris piles will be broken up with hand tools and removed from live vegetation.

-3. Boronda Bridge Area (downed tree): at approximately RM 12.2 a downed tree is laying across the Carmel River.
-This tree will have its crown branches removed to allow debris to pass and large portions of the trunk will be notched (partially cut) and left in place for large wood habitat.

-4. Esquiline Bridge Area (area 500 feet2): upstream and downstream of Esquiline Bridge at RM 14.5 trees growing on mid-channel gravel bars will be trimmed with some of the large ones being potentially removed.
+Some trees may be trimmed to allow debris to pass through the constriction. - 3.
+Randazzo's Bridge Area (encroaching vegetation): beginning at a private bridge known as Randazzo's Bridge at RM 10.1 tree branches will be trimmed that are encroaching into the active channel. - 4.
+Boronda Bridge Area (encroaching vegetation and downed trees): at approximately RM 12.2 two areas have patches of encroaching vegetation along the Carmel River.
+These trees will have their branches trimmed to allow debris to pass.
+Some larger trees in the active channel may be removed.
+In addition, several large trees have fallen into the main channel downstream of Boronda Bridge.
+The trunks of these trees will be notched to allow debris to pass with branches being removed. - 5.
+Esquiline Bridge Area (encroaching vegetation): upstream and downstream of Esquiline Bridge at RM 14.5 trees growing on mid-channel gravel bars will be trimmed with some of the large ones being potentially removed.
 Some branches will be placed in the flowing stream to provide cover.
-The remaining branches and slash will be chipped.

-5. Ward Bridge Area (downed tree): beginning in a reach just upstream of the Ward's private bridge at RM 15.0; several large trees have fallen in the main channel.
-These trunks will be notched to allow debris to pass.
+The remaining branches and slash will be chipped. - 6.
+Ward Bridge Area (downed trees): upstream and downstream of Ward's private bridge at RM 15.0; several large trees have fallen in the main channel.
+These trunks will be cut in several places allow debris to pass.
 The large sections of tree trunks will be left in the flowing stream to provide large wood habitat.

 In general, a width of up to 30 feet of open channel is desired.
 A total of approximately 500 square feet of stream cover encompassing approximately 0.011 acres in the channel bottom may be affected by the vegetation removal.
-A total of approximately four debris piles and two downed trees will be affected by the management actions.
+In addition, a total of approximately four debris piles will be affected by the management actions.